effectai/effect-network/docs/create-account.md

 ![Create account](/assets/images/create-account.png){: .d-block .mx-auto }

-Currently, you can connect to Effect Network by using an EOS or BSC wallet address.
+You can connect to Effect Network by using an EOS or BSC wallet address.
 For EOS-based accounts, we recommend Anchor for desktop/mobile and TokenPocket for mobile.
 For BSC-based accounts, we recommend using MetaMask.